Jazzpunk

 Developer: Necrophone Games | Publisher: Adult Swim Games | Release Date: 2014 | Genre: Adventure / Indie | Website: Official Website | Purchase: Steam

-The creators cite comedy films such as Airplane and Naked Gun as major influences on the gameplay so if you are expecting any type of seriousness from Jazzpunk you are in for a shock.
-You are given an overall objective for each mission that is started by swallowing Missionoyl pills by the way, but after a level starts you are left to your own devices.
-I strongly suggest that you actually ignore your mission objective for as long as possible and explore the environments otherwise you will miss out on some of the best elements that the game has to offer.
+The creators cite comedy films such as Airplane and Naked Gun as major influences on the gameplay, so if you are expecting any type of seriousness from Jazzpunk, you are in for a shock.
+You are given an overall objective for each mission that is started by swallowing Missionoyl pills, by the way, but after a level begins, you are left to your own devices.
+We strongly suggest that you ignore your mission objective for as long as possible and explore the environments; otherwise, you will miss out on some of the best elements the game offers.

-What I love about Jazzpunk is that it is totally unpredictable.
-As you wander around the levels and interact with the environment you never know what is going to happen next.
-One minute you might be helping a frog to hack into the Wi-Fi of a coffee shop and the next shooting champagne corks at enemies in a Quake deathmatch style mini-game called “Wedding Quake.”
-It is a surreal but thoroughly enjoyable experience that had me laughing out loud all the time.
+What we love most about Jazzpunk is that it is totally unpredictable.
+As you wander around the levels and interact with the environment, you never know what will happen next.
+One minute, you might be helping a frog hack into a coffee shop’s Wi-Fi, and the next, shooting champagne corks at enemies in a Quake deathmatch-style mini-game called “Wedding Quake.”
+It is a surreal but thoroughly enjoyable experience that had us laughing out loud all the time.

-Viewed from a first person perspective, you guide Polyblank around the gameworld and interact with objects using a single action button.
+Viewed from a first-person perspective, you guide Polyblank around the game world and interact with objects using a single action button.
 You can jump as well, but there is rarely any need to do so.
-Levels are generally quite small but packed with so many visual gags and references that it’s almost impossible to experience everything during a single playthrough.
-The comedy is very slapstick and the puns come at you thick and fast, but there is a lot more hits than misses.
-The gags and pop culture references probably won’t appeal to all players, but personally I had a blast.
-The game is unfortunately quite short, so spoiling any of the missions or side missions would be a crime, but if you find the trailer funny you will love the game.
-Jazzpunk is definitely a title that is best experienced by not knowing exactly what is in store for you.
+Levels are generally relatively small but packed with so many visual gags and references that it’s almost impossible to experience everything during a single playthrough.
+The comedy is very slapstick, and the puns come at you thick and fast, but there are many more hits than misses.
+The gags and pop culture references probably won’t appeal to all players, but we had a blast.
+The game is, unfortunately, quite short, so spoiling any of the missions or side missions would be a crime, but if you find the trailer funny, you will love the game.
+Undoubtedly, Jazzpunk is a title that is best experienced by not knowing what is in store for you.

-The visuals are simplistic, but charming and match the humor perfectly.
+The visuals are simplistic but charming and match the humor perfectly.
 The game uses very basic shapes for all the characters and minimal animation, but the effect looks stylish instead of cheap.
-The soundtrack features “exotic percussion and home-made analog electronic instruments” which suit the style of the game to a T. The sound effects are just as brilliant and you’ll hear plenty of very familiar audio snippets while playing the game.
-Players that love finding Easter eggs in games will have a ball with Jazzpunk as it’s just packed with hidden references and mini-games.
+The soundtrack features “exotic percussion and home-made analog electronic instruments,” which suit the style of the game to a T. The sound effects are just as brilliant, and you’ll hear plenty of very familiar audio snippets while playing the game.
+Players who love finding Easter eggs in games will have a ball with Jazzpunk as it’s just packed with hidden references and mini-games.

 As much fun as Jazzpunk is to play it doesn’t exactly pack a challenge.
-It is impossible to lose or do anything wrong, so provided you can follow simple instructions completing the game is a breeze.
-Personally I found it refreshing to just sit back and have fun with the game instead of having to redo sections or struggle with obscure puzzles but obviously not everyone will feel the same.
-You get your hands on a wacky assortment of gadgets during the course of the game, but these are discarded as soon as they have outlived their usefulness so you are never left wondering where to use certain items.
-The controls work well whether you are using a keyboard and mouse or controller, which is good as the game switches between several different genres for the mini-games.
+It is impossible to lose or do anything wrong, so completing the game is a breeze if you can follow simple instructions.
+While we found it refreshing to sit back and have fun with the game instead of having to redo sections or struggle with obscure puzzles, obviously, not everyone will feel the same.
+You get your hands on a wacky assortment of gadgets during the course of the game, but these are discarded as soon as they have outlived their usefulness, so you are never left wondering where to use certain items.
+The controls work well whether you use a keyboard and mouse or controller, which is good as the game switches between several genres for the mini-games.

-It took me about three hours to complete the game and unlock every single Steam Achievement but I have a sneaking suspicion that I still missed a few gags.
+It took us about three hours to complete the game and unlock every Steam Achievement, but we have a sneaking suspicion that we still missed a few gags.
 Jazzpunk is definitely worth at least two playthroughs if you want to experience everything.
-I really wish that I could say more about the game, but doing so would ruin some of the surprises that it has in store.
-I would have loved to see a few more locations in the game but really enjoyed the ones that are on offer.
-If you are not a fan of spoof comedy films and cartoons the humor in Jazzpunk is probably not going to appeal to you, but everyone else should definitely check it out.
+The original release was replaced with the “Director’s Cut,” which extended some of the levels with new content and jokes.
+We wish we could say more about the game, but doing so would ruin some of the surprises it has in store.
+We would have loved to see a few more locations in the game, but we really enjoyed the ones that are on offer.
+If you are not a fan of spoof comedy films and cartoons, the humor in Jazzpunk will probably not appeal to you, but everyone else should definitely check it out.

 *Review originally published February 2014.